jackong93/ikonos/README.md

 export REDISTOGO_URL="redis://localhost:6379"
 export PYTHONPATH=$PYTHONPATH:$PWD/ikonos
 ```

+## Running local server
-9. Open up three terminal windows
+1. Open up three terminal windows
     * In the first, run `redis-server`
         * If your redis server is not running on port `6379`, please update the `REDISTOGO_URL` variable accordingly
     * In the second, run `python ikonos/worker.py`
     * In the third, run `python manage.py runserver`

-10. If there is any changes to the `models.py` file, an upgrade to the database is needed
+2. If there is any changes to the `models.py` file, an upgrade to the database is needed
 ```bash
 $ python manage.py db upgrade
 ```